Pauline Walsh Jacobson

 Artist's Statement:

 I specialize in painting marine life in watercolor using my own photographs and memories.
 I scuba dive and take underwater photos, which I use as subject matter for my paintings.
 Being a nature lover in general, I also paint flowers, gardens, animals and a few landscapes as well.
-I have been painting primarily in watercolor for over 30 years, but I also occasionally work in oils, acrylics and pastels.
-I also like to combine the mediums of painting and photography to create mixed media prints with Polaroid film.
+I have been painting primarily in watercolor for over 30 years, but I also occasionally work in oils and acrylics.

 To see below the ocean's surface and witness the beauty of life on a coral reef is something not everyone is able to experience, and I feel very fortunate to have had the opportunity.
 The world's coral reefs are in trouble and they might be gone someday if we don't take care of our oceans.
 Through my paintings and photographs, I want to show the beauty of coral reefs and their inhabitants to the world in hope that they will be protected and preserved for future generations.